 Waterfront Marine Construction

-The Meherrin Road and Darden Bridge are currently two lane facilities with an average daily volume of traffic of approximately 3,400 vehicles per day.
-The traffic volume is projected to increase to approximately 4,525 vehicles per day by the year 2036.
-The proposed improvements will not increase the capacity but will make significant safety improvements to this area.
+The Rte 35 (Hancock) Bridge is currently a two lane bridge with an average volume of approximately 3,400 vehicles per day.
+By the year 2036, the traffic volume is projected to increase to approximately 4,525 vehicles per day.
+The proposed improvements to the bridge will make significant safety improvements to the area.